-- 1. Heffernan Road Park - the park has good road frontage and surveillance - the activities in this park could be increased over time - provide more activities for primary aged children - continue to provide for toddler play - provide small areas for kicking a ball - provide nature play associated with the natural bushland setting in the park - provide a teenage hang out space - the park needs a covered picnic area and seating closer to the playground - the proximity to the school means that this park should be a well used play space during and after school hours and provide a great place for parents to play with toddlers while waiting to pick up primary aged children

-O'Gorman Street Park

-- the 1.9 ha park, even though on a slope, can provide a wide range of activities - the park has an internal road and car parking enabling all-abilities access.
-It has a full circuit path system and multiple entry points - provide physical activities for young people including a hit up wall or basketball half-court - provide physical activity stations - the park should be assessed for commercial use - the enclosed nature of the park (from private fences) also means the park could be considered for a unfenced dog off-leash area if the community was in favour
+- Heffernan Road Park is currently providing play activities for toddlers.
+The park has good road frontage and surveillance.
+The activities in this park could be increased over time to provide more activities for primary aged children, a small areas for kicking a ball, some nature play associated with the natural bushland setting in the park and a teenage hang out space.
+The park needs a covered picnic area and seating closer to the playground.
+The proximity to the school means that this park should be a well used play space during and after school hours and provide a great place for parents to play with toddlers while waiting to pick up primary aged children - O'Gorman Street Park can continue to function as a district catchment park but will need to have a public toilet constructed in the near future if it is retain this classification.
+The 1.9 ha park, even though on a slope, can provide a wide range of activities that should be accessed by the catchment.
+The park has an internal road and car parking enabling all-abilities access.
+It has a full circuit path system and multiple entry points.
+New activities that could be provided in this park for the neighbourhood include a community garden, physical activities for young people including a hit up wall or basketball half-court.
+The park is large enough for physical activity stations and should be assessed for commercial use.
+The enclosed nature of the park (from private fences) also means the park could be considered for a unfenced dog off-leash area if the community was in favour

-3. Sussex Street Park

-- is currently undeveloped and functions as a recreation corridor.
-The park is quite large at 4,232 m2 and should be considered as a formal kick-about area and in the future as an off-leash area for dogs as dog registrations rise - the pathway should be realigned to the outer edge of the park to enable greater use of the park for recreational purposes an area for a community garden could not be located
+3. Sussex Street Park is currently undeveloped and functions as a recreation corridor.
+The park is quite large at 4,232 m2 and should be considered as a formal kick-about area and in the future as an off-leash area for dogs as dog registrations rise.
+The easement should be realigned to the outer edge of the park to enable greater use of the park for recreational purposes